Hone logo

 Output: "World"

-Explanation: The first letter 'w' is converted to 'W'.
+Explanation: The first character 'w' is converted to 'W', and the rest of the string remains unchanged.

 Example 3: